With the changing of the calendar, everywhere you look, people are talking about turning over a new leaf and pledging to start something different.

 Yes, you will want to start small here, keeping first visits short to energize Grandma rather than wearing her out.

 But when you find a good match, make it a regular date.

-Some senior day centers have found such success in this, they’ve even started sharing space with childcare groups.
+Some senior day centers and assisted living facilities have found such success in this, they’ve even started sharing space with childcare groups.